jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-aggrid-guide.md

 AdapTable is designed to integrate and extend with ag-Grid - which is by far the most advanced, powerful, performant and feature-rich HTML5 DataGrid control on the market.

-The 2 products are designed to **complement** each other and togther offer [the most advanced DataGrid experience on the market](https://medium.com/ag-grid/getting-more-from-your-datagrid-introducing-adaptable-blotter-2be5debd7e46).
+The 2 products are intended to **complement** each other, and togther they offer [the most advanced DataGrid experience on the market](https://medium.com/ag-grid/getting-more-from-your-datagrid-introducing-adaptable-blotter-2be5debd7e46).

 ## ag-Grid Framework Wrappers